FASTING and PRAYER – ‘NO’ to pleasures and ‘YES’ to our Lord’s companionship

 Feeding or let me put it, as feasting is essential for the sustenance and growth of the body.
 But God created man much more than a body.
 Man is body, mind and soul.
 Fasting prepares our body, disciplines our mind and frees our soul to rise in prayer.
 Fasts are not mere abstinence from food and drink only.
 They have to observed with frequent prayers and sacrifices of comforts.
 It is an occasion of intensified prayer and self-discipline.
 Fasting without prayer is worthless, as fasting bears fruits through prayers.
 It is through prayers we communicate and commune with God.
 We can grow spiritually only when we can keep constant relationship with God, through prayer.

+In our worship there are factors beyond human reasoning and intellect.
+Through the particular cycle of prayers, rites of purification and courses of meditation together with lent, fasting and deeds of charity we find amalgamation with such factors beyond our reason and intellect.
 The Literary meaning of the word ‘Fast’ is to abstain or to be strict.
 So, fasting is a period of discipline and abstaining from food and drink for spiritual purposes.
 However, scriptures refer to fasting as a voluntary denial of an otherwise normal function for the sake of increased spiritual activity.
 Fasting is the earliest commandment known to mankind, for God commanded our first parents Adam and Eve, to refrain from eating a certain fruit from a certain tree (Gen 2: 16, 17) but allowed him to eat from the rest.
 Thus, God set for the body, certain limits beyond which it should not go.
 God did not give man did not have absolute freedom to take whatever he laid eyes on and whatever he desired, but had to abstain from certain things and control his inclination towards them.
 Thus, since the very beginning, man has had to control his body.
 A tree may be “good for food and … pleasant to the eyes” (Gen 3: 6) and yet one must turn away from it.
 “Because man did not fast, they were exiled from Paradise.
 So, let us fast now, so we can enter back into Paradise and regain it” — St. John Chrysostom

 Moses spent forty days and forty nights, on two occasions, in the glorious presence of the Lord (Ex 34:28; Deut.
 9:9-18).
 He neither ate bread nor drank water.
 He came down the Mount Sinai holding the two tablets of the “Ten Commandments”, given by the Heavenly Father.
 His face was radiant because of the communion with God.
 It is through fasting and prayer we can climb the heights of holiness and see God.
 We are removed of all impurities and we become radiant.